TaraRhoseyn/bookstack_web_app/README.md

 - [W3Schools](https://www.w3schools.com/) - For general best practice on formatting code and fixing small issues.
 - Code Institute Slack - For seeing examples of similar projects and understanding where others aimed to improve.

+## Bugs

+Bugs found and resolved during development:

+**Bug 1** - When rendering user information to the user_profile template, the data for the number of books users had read or not read was causing an error due to the data being a cursor Object.
+**Solution** - I researched the topic on Stack OverflowI converted the cursor Object into a dictionary to then loop over and append to existing variable, which is where the data is displayed from.

+**Bug 2** - When updating your username and password in the user_profile template, the data would be successfully updated in the database but not in the variables stored that displayed the data to the frontend.
+So you would change your username, but the username you'd see at the top of the user_profile template would remain the same.
+**Solution** - Removing the render_template that kept users on the same page and updated the flask session (using session.pop()) to allow the browser to refresh session user upon the user re-logging in with their new credentials.

 ## Credits

 ### Code

 - **Code Institute** - For their lessons on Jinja, Flask and Python.
 Especially their 'Task Manager Mini Project'.
 - **Geek for Geeks** - For [404 error handling](https://www.geeksforgeeks.org/python-404-error-handling-in-flask/) within Flask.
 - **Stack Overflow** - For using [classList.toggle() method](https://stackoverflow.com/questions/52556194/how-to-toggle-on-off-javascript) to display or hide content upon event listeners.
+For [converting a cursor object into a dict](https://stackoverflow.com/questions/28968660/how-to-convert-a-pymongo-cursor-cursor-into-a-dict)
 - **Angela Delise** - For informing [responsive CSS grid layout](https://www.youtube.com/watch?v=68O6eOGAGqA) best practices.
 - **W3 Docs** - For [vertical alignments](https://www.w3docs.com/snippets/css/how-to-vertically-align-elements-in-a-div.html) of elements.
 - **Corey Schafer** - For [Blueprints and Configuration guidance for codebase structure](https://www.youtube.com/watch?v=Wfx4YBzg16s&list=PL-osiE80TeTs4UjLw5MM6OjgkjFeUxCYH&index=12)